Pruebas-test/ABAPLINTED/README.md

 - See "build failing" banners at the top (click it)
 - See pull requests - the one available has also a failed with check

-## Older versions

-Original code for the post moved to [version-2018-12](https://github.com/sbcgua/abaplinted_sample/tree/version-2018-12) branch.
-Current version uses the updated `abaplint` installation procedure and new version of config.